DefProc/TweetUpdater/readme.txt

 * TinyURL
 * Bit.ly
 * [la petite url](http://wordpress.org/extend/plugins/le-petite-url/) plugin

+Posts can be ommited from being tweeted based on their category.

 Derived from the original TwitterUpdater, version 3 has been fully rewritten to include OAuth authorisation with Twitter; because basic authentication (username & password) has now been deactivated for applications using the Twitter API.